IL GIARDINO CHE NON C'È (2021)

-il giardino che non c’è wants to explore and recount the story and the world the novel by Giorgio Bassani talks about, digging into the many intertwining stories and links between the author’s life, historical events and the characters and facts described in the book.
-Also by making it resonate with the imaginations of readers of yesterday and today, for whom the fictional space of the garden is so tangible that it becomes a physical space, which could actually exist.
+Il giardino che non c’è wants to explore and recount the story and world described in Giorgio Bassani’s novel, delving into the many intertwining stories and links between the author’s life, historical events, and the characters and facts described in the book.
+Also, by making it resonate with the imaginations of readers from yesterday and today, for whom the fictional space of the garden becomes so real that it could actually exist.

-The garden of the Finzi-Continis never existed.
-However, once upon a time there was a garden, which became a place of pilgrimage, a safe haven, thanks to the novel by Giorgio Bassani, a bestseller recounting the rise of fascism in Italy and the disappearance of the Finzi-Continis, a Jewish family from Ferrara.
-Reality, fiction, the documentary plays with History, the book and the characters from the novel…
+Finzi-Continis’ garden never existed.
+However, it became a pilgrimage site and a refuge in Giorgio Bassani’s novel, which follows the rise of fascism in Italy and the disappearance of the Finzi-Contini, a Jewish family from Ferrara.
+Reality, fiction, the documentary’s interaction with history, the novel and its characters.

-il giardino che non c’è is inspired by a reflection: how much a work of art can condition ourway of seeing the world?
-What are the consequences of this?
-How can something created by a writer, a director, an artist become real in the collective imagination?
-Where is the line between fiction and reality?
+Il giardino che non c’è is inspired by an idea: how much can a work of art influence our way of seeing the world?
+What are the ramifications of this?
+How does something created by a writer, director, or artist become real in the collective imagination?
+Where lies the line between fiction and reality?

-Our film want to investigate these themes starting from Giorgio Bassani’s masterpiece, The Garden of the Finzi Contini, to discover how this novel influenced our way of imagining a city, Ferrara, a dramatic historical period, a family, a garden.
-The world of cinema surprisingly celebrated the transposition of De Sica with the Oscar, creating a further emphasis around an already well-known story.
-Hundreds of Micòl were born, the students find excerpts of the book in their anthologies and discuss them, still today from different places, in large numbers, people arrive in Ferrara to look for The Garden that doesn’t exist …
+Our film want to investigate these themes starting from Giorgio Bassani’s masterpiece, Il Giardino dei Finzi-Contini, to discover how it influenced our way of imagining a city, Ferrara, a dramatic historical period, a family, and a garden.
+Surprisingly, the film industry honored De Sica’s transformation with an Oscar, putting even more emphasis on an already well-known story.
+Hundreds of Micòl were born, students found excerpts from the book in their anthologies and discussed them, and people still come to Ferrara from all over the world to look for The Garden that doesn’t exist.

 RÄ DI MARTINO